Crypto-Notepad/Crypto-Notepad/README.md

 ## Features

+* Including all the features of the default Windows Notepad
 * Integrate with windows context menu
 * Drag and Drop support
-* Detect URLs and email links
+* Detect url and email links
-* Fully customizable editor.
-Able to customize the colors and fonts
+* Сustomizable editor
-* Able to customize different parameters of the encryption (hash algorithm, key size, password iterations)
+* Сustomizable encryption options (hash algorithm, key size, password iterations)
-* Included all the features of the default Windows Notepad
-* Association with the application extension
+* Associate with the application extension
-* Easily search through the content
+* Portable

 ## System requirements
 * Windows Vista SP2 and higher